Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: Power and efficiency via magnetic reconnection

 In Fig.\ref{Fig7}(a),the curve drawn from purple to red corresponds to $r=1.3,1.4,1.5,1.6,1.7$ with $a=0.99$.
-For the rotation parameter $a\leq M$, the power ratio between magnetic reconnection and the Blandford-Znajek process decreases with the deformation parameter $\eta$, indicating that the presence of this parameter in the Konoplya-Zhidenko rotating non-Kerr black hole reduces the ratio compared to the Kerr case.
+For the rotation parameter $a\leq M$, the power ratio between magnetic reconnection and the BZ process decreases with the deformation parameter $\eta$, indicating that the presence of this parameter in the Konoplya-Zhidenko rotating non-Kerr black hole reduces the ratio compared to the Kerr case.
 In Fig.\ref{Fig7}(b), we plot the curve of the ratio as a function of the plasma magnetization parameter $\sigma_0$.
 For the rotation parameter $a>M$ , the dominant X-point location can be extended to small value, and the ratio increases significantly, becoming much greater than that in the Kerr black hole.
+At the same time, this suggests that magnetic reconnection can be more effective than the BZ process in extracting energy from a superspinning Konoplya-Zhidenko rotating non-Kerr black hole.